Scooletz/Presentations/Performance/content.md

 - understand the managed world
 - select right dependencies (serializers,...)
 - async-ify
-- push to extremes
+- push to extremes when needed
-- choose architecture wisely
+- choose your architecture wisely

 ---